-True, Magic has instants, counters, and tap abilities that can activate on your opponent's turn, and while this is a good mechanic, it's just not quite the same as the beautifully malicious mind games that traps allow.
+True, Magic has instants, counters, and tap abilities that can activate on your opponent's turn, and while these are good mechanics, it's just not quite the same as the beautifully malicious mind games that traps allow.
 Hard to beat seeing your opponent sweat when you set three game-ruining cards (except only one is actually a trap, but they don't know that) face-down.
-Admittedly, Magic also has a few "morph" cards that can be cast as face-down creatures, but these are exceptionally rare, activate only the turn player's move, and aren't generally competitive.
+Magic also has a few "morph" cards that can be cast as face-down creatures, but these are few and far between.

 Magic is Bigger in the United States, Yu-Gi-Oh is Bigger Worldwide